 - More freedom for creative expression is also a strong point that employees put forward in their work environment.
-You give them the sources and they want to unleash their creativity.
+You give them the sources and they want to unleash their creativity and deliver good work.

 Have you forgotten or do we need to remind you again?
 Remember the great resignation the US faced last year in the month of November?
 Where more than 4.5 million people left their jobs.
 The reason being they were not satiated with what they did.
 And the need for more caused this mass resignation.

 More so, the pandemic gave them the time to rethink.
 As to why they are doing what they are doing.

 Hence looking further into it in terms of employees, they now want a space of value.
 Where further considerations like: